ktaranov/sqlserver-kit/Articles/README.md

 [How Parallel Plans Start Up – Part 5]:https://sqlperformance.com/2021/05/sql-performance/parallel-plans-start-5
 [Iterators, Query Plans, and Why They Run Backwards]:https://www.sql.kiwi/2010/08/iterators-query-plans-and-why-they-run-backwards.html
 [What account is xp_cmdshell using?]:https://sqlstudies.com/2021/05/25/what-account-is-xp_cmdshell-using/
+[Hammer Part 1 -What is HammerDB and why would I use it?]:https://t101wilson.wordpress.com/2021/04/17/hammer-part-1-what-is-hammerdb-and-why-would-i-use-it/